beyarkay/masters-thesis/src/05_results.md

 "51-class classification", and that the former shows performance comparable to other methods in the literature, while the later represents state of the art, in terms of gesture detection _and_ classification.

+> Hi Boyd
+>
+> I know I had pushed you to do a thorough analysis of the hyperparameters, but
+> now you need to summarize it a lot.
+A 70 page result chapter is too large.
+> Please review my comments and try to reduce your results chapter to 35-40
+> pages at most.
+>
+> Put sufficient hyperparameter ranges in tables.
+Focus on why these
+> hyperparameters are important.
+Put one or two graphs to support those
+> hyperparameters.
+For most classifiers keep to one model (the 5, 50 or 51) to
+> discuss the hyperparameters preferably one that is working.
+Just say similar
+> obs can be made for the other models.
+Only when you see stark difference hone
+> in on that.  keep the conf matrices for all models as you have done.
+>
+> I know it can feel frustrating, but now that you have a very good
+> understanding of the hyperparameters you need to present this in a very
+> succinct way.
+Use as little text as possible to convey what you want to say.
+> It is simply too long.....
+I said many times put in appendix, but really
+> think if you should add it to an appendix or just drop it....
+I do not think
+> this will take you long to do though....
+You are very close now...

+TODO:

+- Long and short captions for figures and tables
+- Fit figures into margins

 -->

 This chapter will discuss the results obtained from the experiments described